MarkCWirt/ethereum-tutorial/documentation/contract/README.rst

 (``ERC20Basic.sol``) and implementation (``BasicToken.sol``) for a simplified API (which does not include third-party transfers), as well as an interface (``ERC20.sol``) and implementation (``StandardToken.sol``) which includes full ERC20 compliance.
-Since we want full cimpliance, we'll derive our token fro ``StandardToken.sol``.
+Since we want full compliance, we'll derive our token fro ``StandardToken.sol``.

-(The standard token actually includes some additional functionality, allowing third-part allowances to be increased and decreased, but we'll not really say much about that in this tutorial.)
+(The standard token actually includes some additional functionality, allowing third-party allowances to be increased and decreased, but we'll not really say much about that in this tutorial.)

 Mintable